-The PLATON summer school is a 6-day training course on the PLATON methodology.
-Through this summer school the PLATON team aims to bring teachers from different countries together and thus give them the opportunity to collaborate, exchange experiences and practices and build onsite a community of practice.
+The PLATON summer school is a 6-day training course that focuses in training teachers in using the PLATON methodology.
+Through this summer school the PLATON team aims to bring teachers from different countries together, giving them the opportunity to collaborate, exchange experiences and good practices as well as to build onsite a community of practice.

 PLATON is a two-year European project launched on September 2016.
 It aspires to provide teachers and school communities with a coherent teachers’ training framework which will update their current teaching practices.
 More particularly, PLATON aims to offer an open and innovative training framework to teachers of primary and secondary education which will focus on:

 Promoting a holistic interdisciplinary approach;

 Support the meaningful collaboration between teachers of the same school.